-Royal Raindrops flowering crabapple is a newer crabapple variety with bold pinkish-red flowers in spring.
-The blooms are followed by tiny, reddish-purple fruit that provide food for birds well into winter.
+Royal Raindrops flowering crabapple is a newer crabapple variety with bold pinkish red flowers in spring.
+The blooms are followed by tiny, reddish purple fruits that provide food for birds well into winter.
 The dark green leaves turn a bright coppery red in autumn.
 Interested in growing a royal raindrops tree in your garden?
 Read on for more information.

 Growing Royal Raindrops Crabapples

 Crabapple ‘Royal Raindrops’ (Malus transitoria ‘JFS-KW5’ or Malus JFS-KW5 ‘Royal Raindrops’) is a newer crabapple variety valued for its tolerance to heat and drought and excellent disease resistance.
 Royal Raindrops flowering crabapple is suitable for growing in USDA plant hardiness zones 4 through 8.
 Mature trees reach a height of up to 20 feet.
 (6 m.).

 Plant this flowering crabapple tree anytime between the last frost in spring and about three weeks before the first hard frost in fall.

 Crabapple ‘Royal Raindrops’ are adaptable to nearly any type of well-drained soil, but acidic soil with a pH of 5.0 to 6.5 is preferable.
 Be sure the tree is sited where it receives full sunlight.